-This community is dominated by Idaho fescue with a large component of low sagebrush and bluebunch wheatgrass.
+This community is dominated by bluebunch wheatgrass with a large component of low sagebrush and Idaho fescue.
 Sandberg bluegrass is common within the community.
 An assortment of perennial forbs is present and may comprise a significant portion of total production.